 9 Facts About Project Blue Book, the Government's Top-Secret UFO Program

 Between 1952 and 1969, the U.S. Air Force conducted a series of studies on UFO sightings called Project Blue Book.
-Not only is there a new History Channel series about the program, this year also marks the 50th anniversary of the project’s termination.
+Though the program ended more than 50 years ago, tales of its findings and inner workings have continued to intrigue people—thanks in part to a recent History Channel series.
 Get to know the secretive program better.

 1. Project Blue Book wasn’t the government’s first UFO study.